 Preheat oven to 375 degrees.
 Grease a 6 quart casserole dish with butter or spray it with cooking spray.
 Line the bottom of the dish with the cooked rice.
 Arrange the cauliflower florets on top of the rice.

-In a large bowl combine the chicken, sautéed mushrooms, havarti and gruyere cheeses, sour cream, mayonnaise and lemon juice.
+In a large bowl combine the chicken, sautéed mushrooms, mushroom soup, havarti and gruyere cheeses, sour cream, mayonnaise and lemon juice.
 Salt and pepper to taste.

 Spread the chicken mixture on top of the rice and cauliflower.
 Cover the casserole with the buffalo wing cheddar cheese.